 - Watch your sunflower grow!

 The brightly coloured petals shout "Oi!
 Over here!" to bees and other pollinators like hoverflies, directing them to the central spirals of the sunflower.

 These are formed of many hundreds of small tubular flowers, packed with nectar and pollen.

 The insects get covered in pollen as they feed.
-Pollination by wild bumblebees and bee species with longer tongues especially helps the plant produce more quality seed.
+Pollination by wild bumblebees, especially ones with longer tongues helps the plant produce more quality seed.

 7 top tips for growing sunflowers

 - You don’t need a garden Sunflowers will grow in pots but need space, as well as - yep, you guessed it - plenty of sun.

 - Try growing different varieties Different bees like different sunflower varieties, so try out a few different ones.
 Take a look at Alys Fowler's favourite sunflowers.
 Red sunflowers aren't thought to be so attractive to bees.